Creating Your Own Overlay

 - in the profiles dir, put a file called repo_name and put a name in there like "overlay"

 - in the metadata dir you need a file called layout.conf (see below)

-- create a file in /etc/portage/repos.conf called local-overlay or something
+- create a file in /etc/portage/repos.conf called local-overlay and populate with data (see below)

 thin-manifests = true sign-manifests = false profile-formats = portage-2 cache-formats = md5-dict masters = core-kit manifest-hashes = SHA512